Omer1BC/CanvasPlugin/README.md

 <img width="89" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/1c0e924f-3e5e-419d-86d8-fd04bdec8a5a">

 ##  Login and Analysis
 With the server running in the background, start up the plugin and navigate to the 'Login' tab.
-Submit a text file representing your your Piazza username, password, and OpenAI API key in 3 seperate lines.
+Submit a text file representing your Piazza username, password, and OpenAI API key in 3 seperate lines.
 Ensure that there are not trailing spaces.

 <img width="392" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/c406f895-3410-4d42-b65a-ff39a5e74d79">